 Selected for the 2023 EALE job market Tour

 Abstract: Do college expansion policies promote local economic development?
-This paper exploits a construction policy of hundreds of new colleges in France over the 1990s and rich administrative data to assess the effects of higher education establishments.
-First, I study the impact on education, firm creation, employment and wages at the city level.
-Exploiting geographic variations and the staggered implementation of the policy in an event-study design, I find a persistent rise in the level of education of the local workforce and in firm entry.
-The creation of firms in (i) tradable industries and (ii) industries intensive in high-skill labor indicates that the effect is driven by the supply of newly educated workers.
-Yet, incumbent firms experienced lower growth and a higher exit rate following the opening of new colleges indicating displacement effects.
-Employment stays constant in the medium-run but is subject to large composition effects: employment increases for young high-skilled workers but decreases for older workers.
-Overall, the positive effects dominate resulting in more economic activity in treated cities.
-Second, I complement city-level results with findings at the individual level, shedding light on long-run positive effects.
-Combining differences in dates of birth with the timing of the policy, I find that cohorts directly exposed to the new colleges became more educated, more likely to be employed and hold more skilled positions.
+This paper exploits a massive construction policy of new colleges in France over the 1990s to assess the causal effect of higher education establishments.
+I start by studying their impact on education, firm dynamics, employment and wages at the city level.
+Leveraging the staggered implementation of the policy in an event-study design, I find a persistent rise in the level of education of the local workforce.
+Firm creation subsequently increases by 10% on average across all major industries.
+The rise in (i) tradable and (ii) skill-intensive industries indicates that the supply of educated workers played a major role in increasing firm entry.
+Incumbent firms experienced lower growth and a higher exit rate following the policy, suggesting displacement effects.
+Overall, the positive effects dominate, resulting in increased economic activity in treated cities.
+Employment stays constant but is subject to large composition effects: it increases for young skilled workers but decreases for older workers.
+In addition, province-level analysis suggests that new colleges had non-negative spillover effects on surrounding areas.
+Finally, I complement city-level results with findings on the long-run individual effects.
+Relying on differences between cohorts induced by the timing of the policy, I find that cohorts directly exposed to new colleges became more educated, more likely to be employed and hold more skilled positions.

 With Francis Kramarz and Thomas Delemotte

-Forthcoming Quantitative Economics -- Part of the Global Income Dynamics Project
+Quantitative Economics (2022) -- Part of the Global Repository of Income Dynamics Project

 Abstract: This paper provides new stylized facts about labor earnings inequality and dynamics in France for the period 1991-2016.
 Using Linked Employer-Employee Data, we show that (i) Labor inequality in France is low compared to other developed countries and has been decreasing until the financial crisis of 2009 and increasing since then. (ii) Women experienced high earnings growth, in particular at the bottom of the distribution, in contrast to the stability observed for men.
 Both result from a decrease in labor costs at the minimum wage and an increase in the hourly minimum in the aftermath of the 35h workweek policy. (iii) Top earnings (top 5 and 1\%) grew moderately while very top earnings (top 0.1 and 0.01\%) experienced a much higher growth. (iv) Inequality between and within cohorts follow the same U-shaped pattern as global inequality: it decreased before 2009 and then increased until 2016. (v) Individual earnings mobility is stable between 1991 and 2016, and very low at the top of the distribution. (vi) The distribution of earnings growth is negatively skewed, leptokurtic, and varies with age.
 Then, studying earnings dispersion both within and between territories, we document strong differences across cities as well as between urban and rural areas, even after controlling for observable characteristics.
 We also observe a continuous decrease in earnings inequality between territories.
 However, a larger inflation in rural territories mitigates this convergence.
 Finally, we document a strong reduction in inequality within rural and remote territories, again driven by changes at the bottom of the wage distribution.